Get notified of page updates

 In 2019, the American Society of Clinical Oncology (ASCO) published updated guidelines on endocrine treatment (hormonal therapy) for women with breast cancer.
 The guidelines recommended:

-• Women with node-positive breast cancer should receive extended therapy, including an aromatase inhibitor, for up to a total of 10 years of endocrine treatment.
+• Women with node-positive breast cancer should receive extended therapy, including an aromatase inhibitor, for up to a total of 10 years of adjuvant endocrine treatment.

-• Women with node-negative breast cancer should consider extended therapy for up to a total of 10 years of endocrine treatment based on considerations of their risk for recurrence.
+• Women with node-negative breast cancer should consider extended therapy for up to a total of 10 years of adjuvant endocrine treatment based on considerations of their risk for recurrence.

 • The decision to extend or not extend hormone therapy should be a shared decision between doctors and patients based on discussions that weighs the benefits of lowering the risk for breast cancer recurrence and preventing second breast cancers versus the negative impact of treatment side effects.

-The ASCO Panel notes that the benefits of reduction are small and that a substantial portion of the benefit for extended aromatase inhibitor therapy comes from preventing a new breast cancer diagnosis.
+The ASCO Panel notes that the benefits of reduction are small and that a substantial portion of the benefit for extended adjuvant aromatase inhibitor therapy comes from preventing a new breast cancer diagnosis.

 Updated: 01/02/2022